Timeline of the 2019–2020 Hong Kong protests (December 2019): 20 December

 On 20 December, acting on intelligence from the 14 December raid, the Hong Kong Police had an arrest warrant for a 19-year-old suspect wanted on suspicion of firearms offences related to the protest.
 Upon intercepting the suspect in a residential estate in Tai Po, the man fired one live round at the police from a semi-automatic P80 pistol.
 During the arrest, protesters attempted to hinder the police and help the suspect escape.
-The police retaliated with tear gas.
+The police responded with tear gas.

 During a follow-up flat raid, police seized an AR-15 rifle with 211 rounds of ammunition—61 rounds in a speedloader and the rest in five magazines.
 According to the police statement, the firearms and ammunition found was related to a plot to use the weapons during public assemblies.

 At the same time, four people from the Spark Alliance, a group providing financial aid and bail money to protesters, were arrested on suspicion of money laundering, and were shortly released on bail.
 Officers seized over HK$130,000 in cash, HK$165,000 worth of supermarket coupons, and froze over HK$70 million in funds and insurance products.

 People demonstrated near HSBC's headquarters in retaliation to the arrests and seizure.
 The seizure had rekindled action HSBC had taken on 18 November, to close a business account which was being used by the Spark Alliance, as the account owner was not able to provide documentation to meet Know Your Customer (KYC) and Anti-Money Laundering (AML) compliance requirements as the purpose of the account had changed.
 The business which opened the account was a pest control company, however the owner had in fact lent the account to the Spark Alliance for fundraising purposes and had significant amounts of money going through.
 HSBC offered to transfer the funds to another bank but the owner had refused.
 Protesters outside HSBC called for sanctions against the bank, who was accused was siding with the government and the police.
 HSBC published a statement on Twitter on 20 December stating that the decision to close the account was "Completely unrelated to the Hong Kong's Police's arrest of the four individuals on 19 December 2019.
 We closed the account in November 2019 following direct instruction from the customer."
 Despite this, some protesters still targeted HSBC branches.